tom-howard/ros2/docs/waffles/basics.md

     7. We're instantiating a `Twist` message here and calling it `vel` (we'll assign velocity values to this later on).
 A `Twist` message contains six different components that we can assign values to.
 Any idea [what these six values might represent](#velocity-control)?
     8. We want our node to run at a rate of 10 times per second (10 Hz), so we create a timer object here, set the timer period (`timer_period_sec`) and then point the object to a *"callback function"* that is defined later on in the code.
 This callback function will execute at the rate that we specify with `timer_period_sec`...
     9. What time is it right now?
 (This will help us to keep track of elapsed time in our main timer callback...)
-    10. Here we're difining our timer callback function.
+    10. Here we're defining our timer callback function.
 Everything here will execute at the rate that we specified earlier, so we can encapsulate our main control code in here and be confident that it will execute repeatedly (and indefinitely) at our desired rate.
-    11. Here we're comparing the time *now* to the time the last time we checked, to tell us how much time has elapsed (in seconds) since then.
+    11. Here we're comparing the time *now* to the time the last time we checked, to tell us how much time has elapsed since then (converting from nanoseconds to seconds by multiplying by `1e-9`).
 We'll use that information to decide what the robot should do...
     12. This variable is used to stop the robot (if necessary), check the time again, and then move into a new state.
     13. In state `1` we set velocities that will make the robot move forwards (linear-X velocity only).
 If the elapsed time is greater than **2 seconds** however, we move on to state `2`.
     14. In state `2` we set velocities that will make the robot turn on the spot (angular-Z velocity only).
 In this case, if the elapsed time is greater than **4 seconds**, we move back to state `1`.
     15. Regardless of what happens in the `if` statements above, we *always* publish a velocity command to the `/cmd_vel` topic here (i.e. every time this timer callback executes).
     16. The rest of the code here is *"boilerplate"*: a standard approach that we'll use to instantiate our nodes and execute them.
+You'll learn about all of this throughout the lab course.
+    17. We're defining a class method here that we can call when our node needs to shut down.
+We're controlling a robot here, so it's important to make sure the robot stops moving when this happens.

     Click on the :material-plus-circle: icons above to expand the code annotations.
 Read these carefully to ensure that you understand what's going on and how this code works.

-1. TODO: package depends...

 1. Having programmed our node and defined it as an executable in our package, we're now ready to build the package so that we can run it.
 We use a tool called "Colcon" to do this, but this **MUST** be run from the root of the ROS Workspace (i.e.: `~/ros2_ws/`), so let's navigate there now using `cd`: